Pranavsanthoshnair/TruSight/SETUP_NEWS_API.md

 ## Step 4: Verify Setup

 1. Open your app in the browser
-2. You should see a green "Live News API Connected" indicator
-3. Real-time news should load automatically
+2. Real-time news should load automatically
-4. Check the console for any API-related errors
+3. Check the console for any API-related errors

-## NewsAPI Features
+## GNews API Features

-- ✅ Top headlines by country and category
+- ✅ Top headlines by country
 - ✅ Advanced search with filters
 - ✅ Sort by relevance, date, popularity
 - ✅ Multiple languages support